strategicmarket/webanalytics/README.md

 2. install its dependencies - `npm install`
 3. start the app - npm run start

+This will start the webpack server for the frontend and nodejs for the db store on the back end

+The code base is isomorphic, with key configuration data shared between client and server functions

 ## License and Use
  [LICENSE](.github/LICENSE.txt).